 Minestrone with Pesto

 The best versions of this soup are made with fresh seasonal vegetables.
-Don’t hesitate to add or substitute cabbage, green beans, eggplant, cauliflower, peas, zucchini, leeks or whatever else looks good at the market or that you might have on hand.
-After long, slow cooking, the soup should be thick and the vegetables soft.
-In Italy, minestrone is eaten in different ways: sometimes a dollop of fragrant pesto is added to the hot soup, sometimes the soup is served at room temperature and sometimes rice is used instead of pasta.
+Don’t hesitate to add or substitute cabbage, green beans, eggplant, cauliflower, peas, zucchini, leeks or whatever else looks good at the market.
+A dollop of pesto on top adds a great aroma and fresh flavor to this hearty soup.
 Simmering the rind from a wedge of Parmigiano-Reggiano in the soup imparts a rich, deep flavor.

 For the pesto: